 Malawi Government Resources

 Government of Malawi: The Republic of Malawi has a parliamentary democracy.
-The executive is headed by the President and her cabinet.
-The Judiciary is headed by the Chief Justice and assisted by judges of the supreme court, high court and magistrates courts.
-The parliamentary is legislature presided over by the speaker and is composed of 193 Members of Parliament.
+The executive is headed by the President and his cabinet.
+The Judiciary is headed by the Chief Justice and assisted by judges of the supreme court, high court, and magistrates courts.
+The legislature, called the Parliament, is presided over by the Speaker of Parliament and is composed of 193 Members of Parliament.
+Please note that the information on this official Government of Malawi website is updated infrequently, resulting in some outdated information and broken links.

 Reserve Bank of Malawi: The Reserve Bank of Malawi (RBM) is the central bank and is responsible for monetary policy in addition to the supervision of commercial banks and other financial institutions.
 The RBM also produces quarterly reports on monetary policy and marcroeconomic performance.
 The RBM maintains excellent economic and financial statistics on its website.